Abydos: Visit an underrated jewel in the Nile Valley

-Accommodation: Once in Luxor, I stayed at the Sofitel Winter Palace Hotel, booked through a hotel booking website.
+Accommodation: In Luxor, I stayed at the Sofitel Winter Palace Hotel.
+I tend to either book with the hotels directly, especially in smaller hotels, or I use Booking.com for their flexible reservation policy, easy-to use website and good customer service.
 Before you get too excited, bear in mind that the Winter Palace then had three buildings: a beautiful historical wing (Old Winter Palace), a 1975 Soviet Style “New Winter Place Wing” (demolished in 2008) and a 1990’s Pavilion Wing.
 Both the Old Winter Palace and the pavilion Wing are four-to five-star, the New Wing was three-star.
 Guess which one I stayed in!
 The good thing back then was that they were sharing pools and garden, so they were beautiful and five-star standard.
 You find both high-end and mid-range places at the Corniche, where I recommend you stay.
 If you do a lot of sightseeing, try to stay close to Luxor temple, as this is where the ferry to the West Bank departs.
 Back in 2007, I also liked the laid-back and pretty untouristy atmosphere of the West Bank Village, which, I was told, was very “up and coming”.
 I wonder what it is like now?
 Has any one stayed there?

 Local Transport: For the West Bank, usually the frequent public ferry in the early mornings, then I haggled long enough with a taxi driver of one of the many waiting taxis at the ferry pier to take me wherever I wanted and wait, then take me to the next place.
 Usually went well without any involuntary detours to alabaster factories.